2dof/esp_control/README.md

 and perform test, project will be moved to 'public'

-Project Summary
+**Project Summary**

+:exclamation:
+actually only this overview is public, code wil be published after validation

 ===============
 **DOCUMENTATION**
   - [x] Project architecture and algorithms description (doc) - not public
   - [ ] micropython usage documentation

 **IMPLEMENTATION**

-  - [x] Python implementation ( Fast prototyping and testing) - not public
+  - [x] Python implementation ( coded based on classes), :exclamation: - not public
+  - [x] Micropython implementation (code based on structures)  :exclamation: → IN PROGRESS (actually not public
-  - [ ] Micropython implementation   :exclamation: → IN PROGRESS
+  - [ ] C implementation (code based on structures)   :exclamation: → IN PROGRESS (actually not public)

 **Tools**
   - [ ] serial protocol communication ( data exchange and controller configuration)
   - [ ] desktop APP for configuration , simulation and testing

 **END NOTE:** with hope in the future i will add more functionalities like:
-  - Set-point curve generation functions
   - PID controller autotuning functions
-  - more advanced API: Cascade , fed-forward control implementation examples
+  - more advanced API: Cascade, fed-forward control implementation examples